In conversation with your environment

 The environmental plan contains the rules for the physical living environment in the city.
 For each area, the municipality can say which activities it will or will not allow, for example housing, recreation or business activity.

-Do you have a plan professionally?
+Do you have a professional plan?

 Do you have a plan to expand your business, for example, or are you a property developer and have a plan for housing in the city?
 If so, we distinguish between a plan that fits within the environmental plan and one that does not.
 If a plan fits within the environmental plan, we advise and encourage you to enter into a dialogue with the environment.
 Practice shows that if you inform and involve the neighborhood in the plans, this leads to better plans and fewer complaints and objections.